Dynamic Molecular Cell Biology (Wellcome Trust)Find a programme

 Professor David Stephens, (Professor), Membrane and cytoskeleton dynamics in health and disease.

-Dr Paul Verkade, (Reader), Visualising of protein trafficking/translocation events.
+Professor Paul Verkade, (Professor of Bioimaging), Visualising of protein trafficking/translocation events.

 Dr Chrissy Hammond, (Reseach Fellow), Modelling osteoarthritis in zebrafish: looking at cell ' decision making' in the joint